nishbo/timed_sparse_matrix/README.md

 ### Python

-Navigate to the `./Python` directory and run:
+Can be installed from PyPi:

 ```
-timed_sparse_matrix\Python>python setup.py install
+py -m pip install timed_sparse_matrix
 ```

 Replace `python` with any python that you are going to use TSM with.
-Then you can `include tsm` in your code.
+Then you can `include timed_sparse_matrix as tsm` in your code.
+Alternatively, it can be installed from local source, see Python folder.

 Beware, we had experienced that sometimes the DLL is not updated after update to the source code, so it is recommended to uninstall the module and install it again when updating.